Manlius Veterinary Dentistry

 Any combination of these symptoms can indicate that your pet is suffering from periodontal disease.
 It is the most common disease afflicting cats and dogs - so don’t let your pet suffer!
-Our veterinary team in Manlius can help.
+Our veterinary team can help.

 Dental Radiography & Cleaning for Your Pet

-When you bring your pet in for their regular wellness exam, our Manlius veterinary team will look at your pet’s mouth as part of our normal examination of your pet.
+When you bring your pet in for their regular wellness exam, our Manlius veterinary dentistry team will look at your pet’s mouth as part of our normal examination of your pet.
 If we notice that your pet is exhibiting symptoms of periodontal disease, we may recommend a professional dental cleaning under anesthesia.

 As an AAHA accredited animal hospital, our team is fully equipped to prep your pet for this procedure.
 We use digital radiography to take images of your pet’s mouth and jaw prior to their dental cleaning procedure.
 Digital radiography helps us visualize the target areas of your pet’s mouth and assess any damage with highly detailed X-ray images.